MIEC/UnityConventions/README.md

-# UnityConventions
+# Unity Conventions
-This repository aims to compile a complete list of unity best practices and conventions for personal and work usage.
+This repository aims to compile a list of unity best practices and conventions for personal and work usage.

-Coding conventions will build upon open sourced unity code and the official .NET conventions.
+Coding conventions will build upon open sourced unity code and the official .NET conventions, as well as personal insight I gained during development in the past.

 No matter which conventions you adapt, when working in a team it is highly recommended to talk to the team and agree on some kind of standard.

+Altough I'm quite happy with the current state I'd love to hear your suggestions on how to further improve them.

 ## Contents